A

 Intelligent and Trainable

 Many owners believe that the Australian Retriever is a real joy to train.
-It has the ability to learn lots of commands and tricks.
+It can learn lots of commands and tricks.

 High Separation Anxiety